OpenID for European Digital Identity: An architectural analysis of user-centric identity management: A paradigm shift that never was

 \subsection{Control}

-According to OpenID's white paper, from a \emph{control} perspective `decentralization' means ``not depending on one single body controlling {[}\ldots{]} the ecosystem,'' and thus enabling principals and other parties to make critical decisions, e.g., ``from \emph{which {[}issuer{]}} to obtain what credential,'' and ``\emph{when} to disclose \emph{which credential} to \emph{which verifier}'' {[}\citeproc{ref-openid:trustmodel}{62}{]}.
+According to OpenID's white paper, from a \emph{control} perspective `decentralization' means ``not depending on one single body controlling \ldots{} the ecosystem,'' and thus enabling principals and other parties to make critical decisions, e.g., ``from \emph{which {[}issuer{]}} to obtain what credential,'' and ``\emph{when} to disclose \emph{which credential} to \emph{which verifier}'' {[}\citeproc{ref-openid:trustmodel}{61}{]}.
 Apart from the promised increase in portability (cf.~supra), the specifications seem to rely predominantly on \textbf{informed consent} and \textbf{selective disclosure} to check this box.

 \emph{Informed consent} is indeed a cornerstone of privacy-aware technology.
-Verifiers and wallets should make sure that the context of a request -- including a sufficiently specific purpose -- is clear to the principal, and should obtain the latter's consent -- through explicit interaction -- before disclosing information {[}\citeproc{ref-openid:vp}{14}{]}.
-Again, however, this is nothing new -- OIDC already stresses its importance -- nor does it answer the question concerning the split architecture, since both OpenID4VP \emph{and} OpenID4VCI require consent {[}\citeproc{ref-openid:vci}{13}; \citeproc{ref-openid:vp}{14}{]}.
+Verifiers and wallets should make sure that the context of a request -- including a sufficiently specific purpose -- is clear to the principal, and should obtain the latter's consent -- through explicit interaction -- before disclosing information {[}\citeproc{ref-openid:vp}{15}{]}.
+Again, however, this is nothing new -- OIDC already stresses its importance.
+Neither does it answer the question concerning the split architecture, since both OpenID4VP \emph{and} OpenID4VCI require consent {[}\citeproc{ref-openid:vci}{14}; \citeproc{ref-openid:vp}{15}{]} -- thereby redundantly overloading the user experience worse, contrary to their own claims (cf. Section~\ref{sec-vci}).